dzuk-mutant/blockchain/readme.md

 Not even this categorisation is entirely neat - White Supremacy usually necessitates Male Supremacy and anti-LGBT (and probably even more).

-Not all of these instances necessarily have all of these things, and there is a spectrum to the volume of this content.
+Not all of these instances necessarily have all of these things, many of these movements have their own disagreements with each other and there is a spectrum to the volume of this content.
 But this shit is still ultimately toxic and not what you should be allowing if you want to make your instance safe and pleasant for people who aren't violent and have reasonable things to say.

 <br/>

 Other people charitably call it 'channer culture' or call it by the way *they* frame it, which is ""free-speech zone"".
-I'd rather not label them on their own terms, especially when they don't actually give a shit about the free speech of women racial minorities, trans people, queer people, etc. (it can vary between the groups, but there's always at least one group who they would like to deprive the rights of).
+I'd rather not label them on their own terms, especially when they don't actually give a shit about the free speech of women, racial minorities, trans people, queer people, etc. (it can vary between the groups, but there's always at least one of these kinds of groups they would like to deprive the rights of).

 <br/>

 `A-FVZ` instances are often naive in what they say about this issue, believing that all forms of speech can coexist, even when some forms of speech (like hate speech), naturally inhibit or exclude other forms of speech.
-So even if they claim not to, they have sided with these awful people in what they are doing.
+So even if they claim not to, they have sided with these people in what they are doing.

 ### jingoism